-A blood thinner such as Xarelto is not supposed to cause health problems – it is supposed to help prevent them.
-However, patients have reported serious complications with Xarelto, which has been linked to severe internal bleeding that has sometimes been fatal.
-The Xarelto attorneys with Baron & Budd may be able to help if you or a loved one has been harmed by this blood thinner medication.
+A blood thinner such as Xarelto is not supposed to cause health problems – it is a statin anticoagulant drug that is supposed to help prevent health problems like stroke and blood clots.
+However, patients have reported serious complications with Xarelto, which has been linked to severe internal bleeding including cranial hemorrhaging and abdominal hemorrhaging.
+Unfortunately Xarelto bleeding problems can sometimes be fatal.
+The Xarelto lawsuit attorneys at Baron & Budd may be able to help if you or a loved one has been harmed by this blood thinner medication.

 What is Xarelto, and Why is it Dangerous?

 Xarelto is one of the “new generation” of blood thinners marketed as an alternative to Warfarin (marketed under the brand name of Coumadin).
 For decades, Warfarin was the only choice for people at risk for forming blood clots.
 The drawback is that patients on Warfarin need to undergo continual monitoring to ensure the medication is working correctly.
 Patients who take Xarelto, on the other hand, do not have to be monitored nearly as often.

 The downside – one that can potentially be fatal – is that if a patient on Xarelto experiences excessive bleeding there is no way to stop it.
 If this event happens to someone taking Warfarin, a doctor can administer large doses of vitamin K to thicken the blood.
 This antidote is not available for those taking Xarelto, and as a result there is a substantial risk of bleeding to death.
 Xarelto hemorrhaging deaths have been reported across the country.
 If your family member was a victim of fatal Xarelto bleeding complications, please seek legal counsel to help hold the drug manufacturers accountable.

 Other Dangerous Side Effects of Xarelto May Include:

 - Brain Hemorrhages